SamRawsthorne/on-topic/README.md

-This is the online appendix accompanying _"On topic: A guide to extracting themes from financial text through the lens of FTSE350 firms’ risk disclosures"_ by XXX.
+This is the online appendix accompanying _"When Methods Matter: How Implementation Choices Shape Topic Discovery in Financial Text"_ by XXX.

 Paper link: < To be included >